 Have you ever tried to get something on credit but got “declined” for it?
 If so, it probably meant that you had a low credit score.
 In a nutshell, credit scores are what companies use to decide whether someone has a low enough risk to offer finance.
 Scores get calculated on numerous factors, primarily a person’s past credit history.

 Each company that offers credit has different ways to “score” a person’s credit.
 Almost all lenders will consult credit reporting agencies to get a person’s credit history.
 Using that information alongside their own lending criteria is ultimately how a business decides whether someone is credit-worthy (to them) or not.

 As you may have guessed, your past credit history will have a significant impact on your likelihood to get finance or borrow money in the future.
-Have you ever wondered what could affect your credit score in a negative way?
+Have you ever wondered what could negatively affect your credit score?
 The following gives you an insight into some of the things that have the biggest impact:

 Let’s face it; almost all of us are guilty of paying something late such as a credit card repayment.
 Such information gets recorded on a person’s credit history and can stay there for as long as seven years, believe it or not!